mantidproject/mantid/docs/source/development/ISISSANSReductionBackend.rst

 *SANSNormalizeToMonitor*
 --------------------------

-The  *SANSNormalizeToMonitor* algorithm provides a monitor normalization workspace for subsequent wavelength correction in :ref:`algm-Q1D` or :ref:`algm-Qxy`.
+The :ref:`SANSNormalizeToMonitor <algm-SANSNormalizeToMonitor>` algorithm provides a monitor normalization workspace for subsequent wavelength correction in :ref:`algm-Q1D` or :ref:`algm-Qxy`.
 The settings of the algorithm are provided by the state object.
 The user can provide a *ScaleFactor* which is normally obtained during event slicing.

 The sub-steps of this algorithm are: